cheerful/freckle-apidocs/content/v2/entries.md

 * **cannot_create_projects**: The authenticated user is unable to create projects.
 * **cannot_create_tags**: The authenticated user is unable to create new tags.

-## Mark Entry as invoiced outside of Freckle
+## Mark Entry as invoiced outside of Noko

-Update the Entry so that is recognized as being invoiced outside of Freckle by providing the date the Entry was invoiced.
+Update the Entry so that is recognized as being invoiced outside of Noko by providing the date the Entry was invoiced.

-If the entry has already been marked as invoiced outside of freckle, this action modifies the `invoiced_at` date for the entry.
+If the entry has already been marked as invoiced outside of Noko, this action modifies the `invoiced_at` date for the entry.

 ~~~
-PUT /v2/entries/:id/invoiced_outside_of_freckle
+PUT /v2/entries/:id/invoiced_outside_of_noko
 ~~~

 ### Input

 date
-: *Required* **string** of a date in ISO 8061 format `YYYY-MM-DD` : The date the time entry was invoiced outside of Freckle.
+: *Required* **string** of a date in ISO 8061 format `YYYY-MM-DD` : The date the time entry was invoiced outside of Noko.

 ### Response